joaosousafranco/cloudchat/README.md

 **Introduction**

-Cloud chat is a javascript chat library that uses angularjs and jquery for user interface and realtime.co framework for messaging and storage.
+Cloud chat is a javascript chat library that uses _angularjs_ ( https://angularjs.org ) and _jquery_ ( http://jquery.com/ ) for user interface and _realtime.co_ framework ( http://framework.realtime.co ) for messaging and storage.

+Authentication is provided by _facebook_ api and _google_ api.
+Looking forward to add more providers.

 You can check a live sample here: http://howdoyouphil.blogspot.pt/